 You have to start somewhere in your pastry education and learn to master the basic culinary techniques in baking and pastry before moving on to more advanced skills.
 One of the simplest, yet tastiest and useful recipes you’ll learn at FTC is for sugar cookies.
 These cookies make a great canvas for decorating for any occasion.
 You can roll the dough out and cut the cookies into shapes for the holidays, for birthdays, graduation parties, or any other special occasion.
 The simple but delicious cookies can then be decorated with icing and other add-ons.

 A basic sugar cookie recipe is one of many important baking and pastry techniques and it begins with sugar and butter.
 You need 6 ounces of room temperature, unsalted butter and 2 ounces of powdered sugar.
 Cream them together by mixing, either by hand or with a stand mixer, which is easier and faster.
 When you have a smooth, consistent mixture, add in one egg, a half teaspoon of salt, and a teaspoon of vanilla extract.
 Mix until they are well incorporated.

-The next step is to add in the flower and baking powder.
+The next step is to add in the flour and baking powder.
 A great technique that you won’t necessarily learn from a cookbook or recipe, but which you will get from your expert culinary instructors is to sift the flour before adding it to the wet mixture.
-Sifting is simple an easy, but makes a world of difference.
+Sifting is simple an easy but makes a world of difference.
 It breaks up lumps, aerates the flour, and allows you to measure the amount more accurately.
-Mix a half teaspoon of baking powder into 8 ounces of flower and then sift.
+Mix a half teaspoon of baking powder into 8 ounces of flour and then sift.
 Add the sifted mixture to your mixing bowl and mix until evenly incorporated.